-Police told the Jackson Free Press Wednesday that there have been five officer-involved shootings since Mayor Chokwe A. Lumumba took office in July 2017.
-The Jackson Free Press counts seven officer-involved shootings to date since July 2017 based on press briefings, local media reports and the JPD Twitter feed.
+Police told the Jackson Free Press Wednesday, Feb.
+28 that there had been five officer-involved shootings since Mayor Chokwe A. Lumumba took office in July 2017.
+The Jackson Free Press counted seven in that timeframe and eight total officer-involved shootings to date under mayor Lumumba based on press briefings, local media reports and the JPD Twitter feed.

 This post will be updated regularly to reflect any newly found information, including the names of officers involved, should they become available.

 Elliot Reed, 30 (deceased) and Chauncy Reed, 26

 In a statement, JPD said police responded to a shooting involving an officer that occurred in the 900 block of Cooper Road at the Valero.

 JPD said shortly after 1:00am this morning (Wednesday, May 9), an officer encountered the driver and passenger of a white SUV following a traffic stop.

 "Following that encounter, shots were fired, from both the suspects and the officer," a statement reads.

 One suspect, Elliot Reed, was critically injured and transported to a local hospital and he later died.
 The second, 26-year-old Chauncy Reed, was taken into custody at the scene.
 The officer did not suffer any serious injuries during the incident.

 Chauncy Reed has been charged with Aggravated Assault on a Police Officer and Capital Murder.

 This investigation is being conducted by the Mississippi Bureau of Investigation.